-Program Legal Authorities

-SSI-MAO 20 CFR 416.1160 20 CFR 416.1161(a)

-inicalcalc davings i regiani (inici) 20 CFR 416.1165 42 CFR 435.601
+Program Legal Authorities SSI-MAOMedicare Savings Program (MSP) 20 CFR 416.1160 20 CFR 416.1161(a) 20 CFR 416.1165 42 CFR 435.601

 B Sponsored Non-Citizen Deeming

 B Sponsored NonCitizen Deeming

 NonCitizens lawfully admitted into the United States for permanent residence under the Immigration and Nationality Act are qualified aliens.
 Some of these Lawful Permanent Residents (LPR) are sponsored by others who are responsible for their support.